05 May 2022

-Difference between ferrous product to be detected and non-ferrous product to be detected
+Difference between ferrous and non-ferrous products

 - Ferrous products: any steel